 This feeling seems to be thick in the air, of life being almost too much to handle.

 And yet, we keep handling.
-Just when we think we can’t take another thing, a thing happens.
+Just when we think we can’t take another thing, and then another thing happens.
 We keep pushing forward.
 Perhaps we’re getting the drift now — that life is a bit of an endurance exercise.
 And I say this as a privileged white woman, where the majority of humans on the planet face the types of challenges I could not fathom.

 Recently I realized the obvious: things are not going to lighten up tomorrow.
 And since this is the case — endurance is only the way through.
 It’s time to get really good at enduring, and I figure there’s someone out there interested in honing that skill with me.